mpv-player/mpv/DOCS/interface-changes.rst

 Also see compatibility.rst.

 This document lists changes to them.
-New changes are added to the top.
-Usually, only incompatible or important changes are mentioned.
 New options/commands/etc. are not always listed.

+**Never** write to this file directly except when making releases.
+New changes are added in the interface-changes directory instead.
+See contribute.md for more details.

 Interface changes
 =================